raschu/roundrobin-generator/README.md

 # double round-robin generator for up to 20 players

-* generates a simple, randomized HTML table
+* generates a simple, randomized HTML table and corresponding SQL querys
 * edit players.txt
 * then run: